 San Antonio police said an explosion in a FedEx sorting facility located at 9900 block of Doerr Lane in Schertz—about 75 miles southwest of Austin— was reported to authorities at approximately 12:25 AM today.
 Upon arrival at the scene, police said they confirmed an explosion had occurred at the facility and additional resources were called to the scene.

 Police stated that medical workers examined one employee of the facility—of the 75 employees present at the time incident—for “ringing of the ears” and she was released at the scene.

-Sources told local news stations that the package in question was “medium in size” and exploded on a conveyor belt in a sorting area after a mechanical arm struck it; sources said the package contained shrapnel and nails—this is similar to what was discovered in the blast sites of the four previous bombs.
+Sources told local news stations that the package in question was “medium in size” and exploded on a conveyor belt in a sorting area after a mechanical arm struck it.
+Sources said the package contained shrapnel and nails– similar to what was discovered in the blast sites of the four previous bombs.

 Sources told local news stations that another package may have been mailed form this same FedEx shop, this one possibly ending up at a FedEx facility located on McKinney Falls Pkwy, nearby to Austin-Bergstrom International Airport.

 At a press conference held around noon, officials from the Austin Police Department stated that they were investigating a suspicious package at the McKinney Falls Pkwy FedEx facility, but would not confirm that the package was related to the one that exploded earlier in the day.

 By the afternoon, officials from the ATF’s Houston office confirmed that both packages—the one that exploded in Schertz, as well as the suspicious package in the FedEx facility on McKinney Falls Pkwy —are believed to be related to the other bombing incidents that previously took place in Austin.